 Caring For Residents Like They’re Family

 ECH’s versatile-worker model has earned praise from residents and their families.
-“I have a very soft part in my heart for older adults,” Austin said.
+“I have a very soft spot in my heart for older adults,” Austin said.
 “I’ve always been there for my grandparents, and that mindset extends to my work here.”

 Ronald isn’t alone in being considered a family member by residents, Bryan said.
 “It is an honor to care for our residents so closely that they consider us a part of their extended family.”